Paul Kelly (criminal): Final years

 Tammany Hall also put pressure on Kelly to lower his profile as it sought to clean up the Bowery.
 After Kelly closed the New Brighton, he moved operations to the Italian immigrant communities in Harlem and Brooklyn.
 But he also retained ties to his old neighborhood, becoming a vice president of the International Longshoremen's Association (ILA) under his Americanized birth name of Paul Vaccarelli.
 He was based in the Chelsea area.

 Kelly/Vaccarelli was expelled from the ILA in 1919, but returned to it later that year.
 He took leadership of a spontaneous port-wide strike begun in protest against a wage increase of only five cents an hour, which management had agreed to.
 With the support of Mayor John F. Hylan, Kelly was appointed to a commission to resolve the strike.
 He ended it but did not achieve any concessions for the strikers.

 Kelly became a labor racketeer, providing muscle in labor disputes during the 1920s.
-He died of natural causes in 1936.
+He died of natural causes in 1936 and was buried in Calvary Cemetery, Queens.